docmd-io/docs/docs/content/syntax/index.md

 ---
 title: "Markdown Syntax"
-description: "Basic formatting guide for docmd: Headings, lists, bold, italic, and more."
+description: "Master the basic formatting of docmd: Headings, lists, bold, italic, and more."
 ---

 `docmd` uses standard Markdown syntax.
 This guide covers the essentials for formatting text.